hannahql/hannahql.github.io/_pages/papers.md

    * Major Revision at Management Science.
    * Extended abstract appeared in *ACM EC '24*
 * [Standardized Tests and Affirmative Action: The Role of Bias and Variance](https://arxiv.org/abs/2010.04396).
 With Nikhil Garg and Faidra Monachou. *ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT), 2021.*
-  * Major Revision at Management Science.
+  * Minor Revision at Management Science.
   * Awards: Inaugural *INFORMS DEI Best Student Paper Award 2022*, Best Paper with a Student Presenter award at *ACM EAAMO '21*.
 * [Randomized Controlled Trials for Service Interventions: The Role of Capacity Constraints](https://arxiv.org/abs/2407.21322).
 With Justin Boutilier, Jonas O. Jonasson, and Erez Yoeli.